-With the most electives of any business school, Wharton’s unmatched scope offers you the flexibility to customize your own areas of study.
-Drill deep within a specialty, or pursue a wider sweep – whatever your individual goals require.
-You can choose from nearly 200 courses across 10 academic departments, plus many more courses offered through Penn's other 11 other world-leading schools.
+Drill deep within a specialty, or pursue a wider sweep — whatever your individual goals require.
+You will be able to customize your own areas of study, choose from nearly 200 courses across 10 academic departments, plus many more offered through Penn's other 11 world-class schools.

 - Advanced Corporate Finance

 - Innovation, Change, and Entrepreneurship

 - International Development Strategy

 One of Wharton's and Penn's strengths is the ability to integrate knowledge across traditional academic disciplines.
 When choosing electives, many MBA students take advantage of the vast resources at the 11 world-class schools at the University of Pennsylvania.
 For example, the Fels Center of Government, Graduate School of Education, School of Social Policy & Practice, School of Medicine, and Law School all offer courses that can be easily integrated with MBA majors, supplementing such interests as intellectual property, nonprofit management, and public governance.
 Also, the Penn Language Center offers one of the country's largest selections of language study — more than three dozen languages from American Sign Language to Zulu.